From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

 2/3 cup whole almonds

-Microwave the nuts in bowl on high power for 2 minutes.
+Roast the almonds in glass measuring cup in microwave for 2 minutes.
 Stir.
-Microwave another 1 min., to finish toasting.
+Add another 1 min., to finish toasting.
 Set aside to cool.
 Preheat oven to 350 degrees.
 Place anise seeds in a small bowl.
-Add the juice and heat in microwave oven on high for 10-15 seconds, or until steaming.
+Add the juice and heat in microwave oven 10-15 seconds, or until steaming.
 Set aside.
 In batter bowl, beat butter and sugar until light and fluffy.
 Beat in eggs.
 Add anise seed mixture.
 Whisk together the flour, baking powder, and salt in another bowl.
 Add to the creamed mixture, mixing just until blended.
 Chop nuts in food processor just until chunky, not fine.
 Fold into the dough.
 Divide dough in half.
-On a parchment paper or silicone lined baking sheet, pat the dough into two logs about 1/2 inch high, 1 1/2 inches wide, and 14 inches long, spacing about 2 inches apart, dusting with flour as necessary.
+On a silicone lined baking sheet, pat the dough into two logs about 1/2 inch high, 1 1/2 inches wide, and 14 inches long, spacing about 2 inches apart, dusting with flour as necessary.
 Bake for 25 minutes, or until lightly browned.
 Transfer to a cutting board.
 With a serrated knife, slice at a 45 degree angle about 1/2 inch thick.
-Place the slices upright 1/2 inch apart on a baking sheet and return to the oven for 10 minutes longer to dry slightly.
+Place the slices upright 1/2 inch apart on baking sheet and return to the oven for 10 minutes longer to dry slightly.
 Let cool on a rack.
 Store in a tightly covered container.
 Makes about 3 1/2 to 4 dozen.

 Recipe created 1994-10-15.